t0m-m/Picoclock-V1/README.md

 # Picoclock-V1

-A simple desktop clock built around the Raspberry Pi Pico and a custom PCB.
+simple desktop clock built around the Raspberry Pi Pico and a custom PCB.

 # Overview